Zyin055/Inspect-Embedding-Training/README.md

 ![TestEmbed-500-vector-(100-vector-limit)](https://i.imgur.com/F3ZWiHD.jpg)

-If all you want to do is inspect an existing embedding file that you downloaded from the internet, you can use the `--file EmbeddingName` with the EmbeddingName file next to the script.
+If all you want to do is inspect an existing embedding file that you downloaded from the internet, you can use `--file EmbeddingName` with the EmbeddingName.pt file next to the script.

 ![file](https://i.imgur.com/nnutinm.jpg)